 A secondhand car is a worthwhile purchase–that is, if you did your homework and made sure you know what it takes for a car to be worth your money.
 Many make the mistake of not inspecting a secondhand car thoroughly enough that they end up spending more year after year for repairs.
-Or worse, they’ve parted ways with their money only to find out that the car barely functions for more than a few miles.
-To avoid these types of situations, we highly suggest bringing a checklist on the day you inspect the car you’re interested in.
+Or worse, only to find out that the car barely functions for more than a few miles!
+To avoid these types of situations, check out these 7 things to inspect in a secondhand car before taking your ride home.

 It’s always better to bring a professional mechanic with you or bring it to an automotive service center.
 But just to give you an idea, we’re here to give you a quick yet detailed run-through of some of the most important points, especially if this is your first time.